 - If the TEF Entrepreneur fails to complete the tasks assigned in the Programme within the stipulated timelines or to put in the minimum required number of contact hours with their assigned Mentors, or fail to submit the business plan within the review timeline, then the Promoter reserves the right to terminate placement in the Programme.

-- Only the Successful Applicants who have applied at the start of the Programme and completed all the tasks within the stipulated timelines are eligible to receive Seed Capital funding.
+- Only the Successful Applicants who have applied at the start of the Programme and completed all the requirements within the stipulated timelines are eligible to receive Seed Capital funding.

 - The disbursement of the first stage Seed Capital funding will be by payment into the TEF Entrepreneur’s business bank account.
 The Promoter is unable to pay the funding into a personal bank account.
-TEF Entrepreneurs must submit an invoice for the full $5,000 (Five Thousand United States Dollars) or its local currency equivalent across Africa, before the same will be transferred directly into the Applicant’s business bank account.
-The TEF Entrepreneur may be required to open a new bank account in a bank advised by the Promoter in order to receive the Seed Capital.
+All TEF Entrepreneurs in UBA present countries must open a business account with UBA as part of the qualification for seed capital payment.

-- The TEF Entrepreneurs that have progressed their business plans sufficiently may also qualify for the second stage capital investment of $5,000 (Five Thousand United States Dollars) or its local currency equivalent across Africa, structured as a loan or equity upon application for the same.
+- The TEF Entrepreneurs that have progressed their business plans sufficiently may also apply for the second stage capital investment.
 The specific terms of qualification and application shall be made available at the relevant time.

 - If the Promoter deems that any TEF Entrepreneur has brought the Programme and the Promoter into disrepute, their funding will be withheld and placement in the Programme will be immediately terminated.